GroundhogLighting/emp_core/README.md

-# Glare: a scriptable lighting calculation engine
+# Emp: a scriptable lighting calculation engine

 After years of development, [Groundhog](http://www.groundhoglighting.com) has become stable and intuitive enough to be used by industry, students and